Posted on 23/06/2016 by David

 There’s no shortage of seaside and lake destinations in North Wales, so for water sports enthusiasts, it’s nothing short of paradise!

 From kayaking to surfing, swimming to white water rafting – whatever your preferred water sport, there’ll be somewhere in North Wales you can visit to get your adrenaline pumping!
 Here are just a few of our favourite water sports spots…

-Surf Snowdonia has caused ripples in the surfing community, and is currently the only place in North Wales which has held a world surfing championship!
 Surfers from around the country visit Surf Snowdonia for its guaranteed waves all year round.
-It’s the perfect day trip – or for those who’d like to spend a whole week riding the waves, there are unique onsite glamping pods available.
+It’s the perfect day trip – or for those who’d like to spend a whole week riding the waves, rent a cottage close to the action.

 6. Paddle Boarding

 Paddleboarding is becoming increasingly popular and Green Dragon activities offer taster sessions at Conwy Marina.

 For those mad about paddleboarding, there are advanced lessons available on the Conwy River, where paddlers can experience standing waves, flows, and cross currents – a thrilling experience for those with the skills and courage!

 Conwy is one of the best places to rent a cottage - it's within easy reach of the coast (and all the watersports you can shake a paddle at) but it's just a short drive from the thrills of Snowdonia too.